ebaauw/fp2-proxy/README.md

 I recommend running `fp2-proxy` on the same server as deCONZ.

 `fp2-proxy` keeps its configuration in a hidden configuration file, `~/.fp2-proxy`.
-It contains parameters like the API key for the deCONZ gateway, and the HomeKit setup code for the FP2.
+It contains parameters like the API key for the deCONZ gateway, and the HomeKit pair data for the FP2.
 While running, `fp-proxy` monitors the configuration file for changes, adding or deleting virtual FP2 devices on the deCONZ gateway, as FP2 devices are paired or unpaired.
-To pair or unpair FP2 devices, run `fp-proxy pair` or `fp-proxy unpair`.
+To pair or unpair FP2 devices, run `fp2-proxy pair` or `fp2-proxy unpair`.

 ## Acknowledgements
 Conceptually, `fp2-proxy` consists of a HAP client to connect to the FP2 devices, and a REST API client to connect to the deCONZ gateway or Hue bridge.
-The HAP client is from Andi's [hap-proxy](https://github.com/Supereg/hap-proxy).
+The HAP client is from [hap-controller](https://github.com/Apollon77/hap-controller-node).
-The REST API clients are from Homebridge deCONZ and Homebridge Hue2.
+The REST API client is ~~s are~~ from Homebridge deCONZ ~~and Homebridge Hue2~~.